prankkelkar/loan-Application-Cordapp-1/README.md

 7. In a new terminal - run partyC API Server
     ```./gradlew runPartyCServer```

-At this point you will have a notary node running as well as three other nodes. l.
-One for the notary and two for each of the three nodes.
+At this point you will have a notary node running as well as three other nodes.
 The nodes take about 20-30 seconds to finish booting up.There should be 4 console windows in total.
+(Plus 3 terminal for API)

 ## Using the CorDapp via the console:
 1. Start the Loan Application